in data science workflows

 However, not all of these companies are getting the most out of their data science teams.
 This is because they don’t have a clear idea of what they want from their data scientists and how to get it.

-Data science teams are often faced with the challenge of optimizing their workflow processes.
+Data scientists teams are often faced with the challenge of optimizing their workflow processes.
 This is where ROI optimization comes in.
-It allows them to standardize processes in order to get the most out of their data science projects, equally improving the company or business development.
+It allows them to standardize processes in order to get the most out of their data science projects, equally improving the company efficiency and business development.

 In this sense, the ROI optimization process is a combination of software and human workflows that can help data scientists manage their work more efficiently.

 But let’s start from the beginning.
-Let’s analyze ROI and data science workflows separately in order to have a better perspective on how to transform both.
+In this article, we will focus on profitability and key performance indicator (KPI) to standardize processes.
+Let’s analyze ROI and data science workflows separately in order to have a better perspective on how to transform data science projects.

 CONCEPTS AND MAIN DATA